 No test is better than the other.
 It depends on what you are comfortable with, and after knowing the difference, you will be able to choose between the Online GMAT and In-center exam.

 Are you stuck at home with no GMAT Prep classes to go to?
 Why don’t you check out our Online GMAT course?
 Take a FREE Trial Today.
 We are the most reviewed Online GMAT Preparation Company with 1970+ reviews on the GMATClub.

 FAQs on whether to take GMAT Online or in-Center Exam?

 No. It is not recommended.
 While taking the GMAT Online Exam, you are not allowed to keep any devices near you.
 There are guidelines set by GMAC, on how your exam environment should be.
 Thus, if you use the mobile hotspot, you need to keep your phone away from you, which can lead to network issues because of the range.

 Taking into consideration that the Test center is quite far, it is recommended that you take the GMAT Online exam.
-But it is only available until August 14, 2020.
-However, seeing the current situation, it’s possible that GMAC extends it after August 14.
+GMAC has recently announced that you can now take the GMAT Online exam till December 31, 2020.
+Thus, you can easily take the at-home option.

 You can either take GMAT Online or in-center Exam.
 However, make sure that the test center near you is open.
 If the test center has resumed, make sure that you carry your mask, which you also need to wear during the exam.
 If not, you can take the GMAT Online Exam with a Physical Whiteboard option.